 Los Angeles' project is staffed similarly.
-Two paramedics who have been trained to assess mental health and sobering needs respond 911 calls in a specific part of Los Angeles that concern a person who appears to be inebriated or having a mental health crisis, in addition to responding to traditional 911 calls.
+Paramedics who have been trained to assess mental health and sobering needs respond to 911 calls in specific parts of the City of Los Angeles that concern a person who appears to be inebriated or having a mental health crisis, in addition to responding to traditional 911 calls.